 EAT!

-Of course, the already high expectations of Italian food are met – delicious stone-baked pizzas are available in many variations, both classics and with locally typical toppings – seafood, fried eggplant ("melanzane"), garnished with pistachios.
-But especially in very traditional trattorias, where mostly locals eat, the cuisine is strongly influenced by its proximity to Africa!
-Typical Sicilian is "pasta con le sarde": pasta (often handmade!) with sardines, wild fennel, raisins, saffron, and pistachios, garnished with breadcrumbs.
-And of course, the seaside location is evident in the menus: they are filled with fish and seafood dishes.
-If our children turn up their noses at these dishes, so delicious for us but so special for them, and can't find anything on the menu, an "extra order" of simple tomato sauce is never a problem.
+Of course, the already high expectations for Italian food are met – delicious stone-baked pizza is available in many variations, both classic and with local toppings – seafood, fried eggplant ("melanzane"), garnished with pistachios.
+But especially in very traditional trattorias, where mostly locals eat, the cuisine is very much influenced by the proximity to Africa!
+A typical Sicilian dish is "Pasta con le Sarde": pasta (often handmade!) with sardines, wild fennel, raisins, saffron, and pistachios, garnished with breadcrumbs.
+And, of course, the coastal location is reflected in the menus: they are filled with fish and seafood dishes.
+If our children turn up their noses at these dishes, which are so delicious to us but special to them, and can't find anything they like on the menu, an "extra order" with simple tomato sauce is never a problem.

 If the main courses weren't so delicious, you could easily fill yourself up on the delicious starters or the appetizers served as an aperitif!
 Typical Sicilian dishes include caponata, a lukewarm dish with eggplant, tomatoes, and capers, seasoned sweet and sour with intense flavor, or alice marinate (fresh sardines in a lemon marinade).
 Since the dishes are generally made with fresh ingredients, seasonal dishes are often featured on the menu: stuffed cauliflower and artichokes ("carciofi ripiemi") in winter, wild fennel in spring, fennel and broccoli in spring, and, of course, delicious tomatoes, eggplant, and zucchini in the summer months, to name just a few examples.
 Fish also have their seasons; tuna, for example, is mainly caught from May to June: when it migrates to Sicily to spawn, the "Mattanza," the traditional tuna hunt, takes place, often accompanied by local festivities.

-BARS and RESTAURANTS in the area
+Bars and restaurants in the area

-Let’s start with BREAKFAST :
+Let's start with breakfast :

-First of all: in Sicily, people generally eat a sweet, if not very sweet, breakfast with their cappuccino!
+First of all: in Sicily, people generally eat a sweet, if not a very sweet, breakfast with their cappuccino!

-- Quick and easy: 50 meters below Casa America is the small "BARaonda" .
-The cappuccino is delicious, and you can also enjoy a cornetto filled with jam, pistachio, or chocolate spread.
-Simple and uncomplicated, there are three small tables outside overlooking the fish market and the sea.
-Only Italian is spoken.
-The cappuccino costs €1.20, the cornetto €1.50.
-This is a popular spot for fishermen (they often come here to have their "after-work beer" after work while you start your day).
-Tuesday to Saturday, on the days of the nightly fish market, the bar is open from 1 a.m.
+For a quick and easy first cappuccino, head to the small " BARaonda," just 50 meters below Casa America.
+The cappuccino is delicious, and there are three small tables outside overlooking the fish market and the sea.
+Only Italian is spoken, and a cappuccino costs €1.20.
+This is a popular spot for fishermen (they often come here for their morning beer after work, while you're just starting your day).
+From Tuesday to Saturday, on the days of the night fish market, the bar opens at 1 a.m.!

-- Slightly further away is the bar "Le Delizie" , directly opposite the Church of Maria SS del Lume.
-Here, they offer a larger selection of sweet pastries and pizza-like savory pastries (which Sicilians wouldn't eat for breakfast, but our children sometimes enjoy).
-If you'd like to try it, they also offer a "brioche con gelato," an ice cream in a roll.
+A little further away is the bar " Le Delizie," directly opposite the church "Maria SS del Lume."
+Here you'll find a wider selection of sweet pastries or pizza-like savory baked goods (which Sicilians wouldn't eat for breakfast, but our children sometimes love).
+If you'd like to try it, they also offer a "brioche con gelato," an ice cream in a bun.

-- If you're willing to take a 10-minute walk across the harbor for breakfast , "Al Panfilo" has everything your heart desires: a wide selection of sweet and savory pastries and cakes, "Spremuta," the delicious freshly squeezed orange juice, and "brioche con gelato."
-And there's always plenty of seating with a sea view, either outside in the sun or shade, or indoors if you catch a rare rainy day.
+For those willing to take a 10-minute stroll across the harbor for breakfast , " Al Panfilo" offers everything your heart desires: a wide selection of sweet and savory pastries and cakes, "spremuta" (freshly squeezed, delicious orange juice), and "brioche con gelato."
+There's always plenty of seating with sea views, both outdoors in the sun and shade, or indoors if you happen to encounter one of the rare rainy days.
 Al Panfilo is closed on Mondays.

 LUNCH AND DINNER